BerreNeyrinck/BerreNeyrinck/README.md

 IT & IoT student at **AP University College Antwerp**, passionate about building things that sit at the intersection of software, hardware, and the real world.
 I enjoy tinkering with embedded systems and computers and taking on projects where code meets the physical environment.

-Being clever and sharing are my watchwords.
+Being clever and sharing is my motto.
 I like exploring new possibilities and working on my skillset to cover an ever growing expanse of the IT world!

 In my free time I like writing, both code and stories! ;p I am an avid computer nerd who enjoys breaking open and putting back together all kinds of technological gear.
 Nice meeting you!